vickgoodman/exemplar/cookiecutter/{{cookiecutter.project_name}}/README.md

 > therefore,
 > you will need to specify the C++ version via `CMAKE_CXX_STANDARD`
 > when manually configuring the project.

+> [!NOTE]
+>
+> You only need to set `CMAKE_PREFIX_PATH` if you want to use the
+> CMake modules provided in the `infra/` directory of this repository.
+> If you have those modules packaged in your environment, you can install
+> them with your package manager and omit this argument.

 ### Finding and Fetching GTest from GitHub